top of page

 ATLAS Expo ‘18 | Boulder, CO | Expo

-Second appearance at the ATLAS Expo, showcased Laser Harp and Truth, an Arduino-based light sculpture.
+Second appearance at the ATLAS Expo, showcased Laser Harp and Truth, which were Arduino-based light sculptures.

 Art of Data | Boulder, CO | Exhibition